Cross-validation for change-point regression: pitfalls and solutions: Discussion

 \section{Discussion}

 In sharp contrast to its ubiquity in high-dimensional and non-parametric regression, cross-validation has received little attention and use in change-point problems.
 There is good reason for this: as we show in this work, standard cross-validation with squared error loss may not correctly estimate the number of change-points in settings where all changes are easily detectable, and can yield an estimated regression function that has an integrated squared error that is orders of magnitude larger than achievable by other methods.
 On the other hand, there may be much to be gained from deeper investigation of the use of cross-validation in change-point problems.
-We propose two simple approaches to remedy these deficiencies and show empirically that cross-validation with absolute error performs well in settings with Gaussian errors, and is robust to heavy-tailed, non-symmetric and heteroscedastic errors.
+We propose two simple approaches to remedy these deficiencies and show empirically that they perform well in settings with Gaussian errors, and are relatively robust to heavy-tailed, non-symmetric and heteroscedastic errors.

 We expect that cross-validation-type approaches for tuning parameter selection may be even more successful in more complex change-point settings, for example those involving piecewise smooth mean functions, in part due to the fact that no prior estimate of the noise variance is required.
 As well as exploring such settings, it would also be of interest to develop theory for the absolute error approach similar to that which we present for our modified squared error criterion.
+It may also be fruitful to develop alternatives to cross-validation that are also model agnostic, for example based on the bootstrap \citep{antoch1995change, huvskova2008bootstrapping, sharipov2016sequential}.